kumarpit/detect-nwhacks2022/README.md

 ### Techstack
 We used this nwHacks to learn new technologies and this was the first time we used _Flutter, Firebase and Google ML Kit_.

+### Our Exerpience
+This was the first hackathon we attended and we spent quite a lot of time ideating and setting up our project.
+In the end, we have a basic working product but did't have the time to implement the designs from Figma.
+This hackathon was a tremendous learning experience and has given us a great base to extend on for this project.